troycomi/snakemake-training/4_cluster/README.md

             --time={resources.time} --output=slurm_out/%x-%A \
             --job-name={rule} --parsable"
 ```
-You should be able to see how the threads and resources are replaced in the
+You should be comfortable with how the threads and resources are replaced in the
-above.
+command.
 You would have to change the format if your time and memory don't
 refer to minutes and MB.
 The job name is taken from the rule name.
 **The output directory `slurm_out` must exist before submission or the slurm
 job will fail.**  If you prefer your outputs in a different format or directory